x6ud/search-photos-by-model-tool/README.md

 2. Run the project with `npm run serve`.

-3. Open `/#/editor`, paste your Flickr API key into the textbox requesting it.
+3. Open `/#/editor`, paste your API key into the textbox requesting it.

-4. Click the "Get One" button to get a photo.

 ## Adding models
 1. Put the .obj file into `static/models`.
 It's better to keep files within 1MB.
 I use Blender and MeshLab to reduce the models.